mediapop/datetime_periods/README.rst

     [datetime(2012, 1, 1), datetime(2012, 12, 31, 23, 59, 59)]

-There are also sugar functions available on the form:
+The `sugar` module has sugar functions for all variants available.

+Sugar functions for entire period:

 * `period_second`
 * `period_minute`